i-RIC/gui_user_manual/source/05/02/01_graph.rst

    [Graph Window]

-.. note:: Supporting calculation result defined at cell centers
+.. note:: Supporting calculation result defined at cell centers and cell edges

    iRIC 3.0.11 and later supports drawing charts for calculation result defined at cell centers.

+   iRIC 3.0.18 and later supports drawing charts for calculation result defined at cell edges.

-   If calculation result defind at cell centers exists, Combo box with label "Grid Location" is displayed, like in :numref:`image_chart_cell_center`, and you can draw charts for calculation result defined at cell centers by selecting "CellCenter".
+   If calculation result defind at cell centers (or edges) exists, Combo box with label "Grid Location" is displayed, like in :numref:`image_chart_cell_center`, and you can draw charts for calculation result defined at cell centers or cell edges by selecting "CellCenter", "EdgeI", "EdgeJ".

    .. _image_chart_cell_center: